 MEDICAL SERVICES PLAN - MSP

 This is the basic provincial Medical Services Plan.
 Premiums are shared equally between the employee and First United.
 Participation is optional.
-Coverage is effective on the first day of the month following the successful completion of a probationary period.
+Coverage is effective on the first day of the month following eligibility as noted above.